 Regardless of whether or not you choose to subscribe to $5 Meal Plans, the website provides a slew of free weekly recipes, printable coupons and newsletters that are worth taking advantage of… especially if you’re a parent.

 Other free advantages of 5 dollar meal plan include things like:

 Warning!
 If you love My FreezEasy, there is a monthly fee to enjoy this feature after a free trial period.
 Fees range from $10-$12 per month.

-The paid version offers:
+The paid version of 5$ meal plan includes:

 There is, however, a recipe index with some cool and free freezer meal ideas.